 A nested case-control study is an offshoot of a prospective cohort study.
 These studies use the approach of a case-control study.
 However, they use data gathered as part of a cohort study, so they are less prone to bias than standard case-control studies.
 All things being equal, the strength of nested case-control data falls somewhere between that of standard case-control studies and cohort studies.

 Randomized controlled trials are considered the gold standard for studying certain exposures, like cancer treatment.
-Similar to cohort studies, randomized trials follow people over time and are expensive to conduct.
-Because participants are randomly assigned to an intervention (like a new chemotherapy) or standard treatment, these studies are more likely to show the true link between an intervention and a health outcome (like survival).
+Similar to cohort studies, randomized trials follow people over time and are expensive to do.
+Because participants are randomly assigned to an intervention (like a new chemotherapy drug) or standard treatment, these studies are more likely to show the true link between an intervention and a health outcome (like survival).

-All data presented within the About Breast Cancer section of this website come from human studies unless otherwise noted.
+All data presented within this section of this website come from human studies unless otherwise noted.

-Learn more about clinical trials, including the types of trials, benefits, and possible drawbacks.
+Learn more about randomized clinical trials, including the types of trials, benefits, and possible drawbacks.

 How has having breast cancer changed your outlook?